Aerocapture: Blunt body, rigid aeroshell design

-Inflatable aeroshell design
+Deployable or Inflatable aeroshell design

-The inflatable aeroshell design looks much like the aeroshell or blunt body design.
+The deployable or inflatable aeroshell design looks much like the aeroshell or blunt body design.
+But unlike the lifting aeroshell, the deployable or inflatable systems produce no lift.
+The only control variable is the drag area.
 The inflatable aeroshell is often referred to as a hybrid system, with a rigid nosepiece and an inflated, attached decelerator to increase the drag area.
 Just prior to entering the atmosphere, the inflatable aeroshell extends from a rigid nose-cap and provides a larger surface area to slow the spacecraft down.
 Made of thin-film material and reinforced with a ceramic cloth, the inflatable aeroshell design could offer many of the same advantages and functionality as trailing ballute designs.
 While not as large as the trailing ballute, the inflatable aeroshell is roughly three times larger than the rigid aeroshell system and performs the aerocapture maneuver higher in the atmosphere, reducing heating loads.
 Because the system is inflatable, the spacecraft is not enclosed during launch and cruise, which allows more flexibility during spacecraft design and operations.

 Trailing ballute design

 One of the primary inflatable deceleration technologies is a trailing ballute configuration.
 The design features a toroidal, or donut-shaped, decelerator, made of a lightweight, thin-film material.
 The ballute is much larger than the spacecraft and is towed behind the craft, much like a parachute, to slow the vehicle down.
 The "trailing" design also allows for easy detachment after the aerocapture maneuver is complete.
 The trailing ballute design has performance advantages over the rigid aeroshell design, such as not constraining the spacecraft size and shape, and subjecting the vehicle to much lower aerodynamic and thermal loads.
-Because the trailing ballute is much larger than the spacecraft, aerocapture occurs high in the atmosphere where much less heat is generated.
+Because the trailing ballute is much larger than the spacecraft, aerocapture occurs high in the atmosphere, where much less heat is generated.
 The ballute incurs most of the aerodynamic forces and heat, allowing the use of minimal thermal protection around the spacecraft.
 One of the primary advantages of the ballute configuration is mass.
 Where the rigid aeroshell may account for 30–40% of the mass of a spacecraft, the ballute mass fraction could be as little as 8–12%, saving mass for more science payload.

 In practice

 Aerocapture has not yet been tried on a planetary mission, but the re-entry skip by Zond 6 and Zond 7 upon lunar return were aerocapture maneuvers, since they turned a hyperbolic orbit into an elliptical orbit.
 On these missions, since there was no attempt to raise the perigee after the aerocapture, the resulting orbit still intersected the atmosphere, and re-entry occurred at the next perigee.

-Aerocapture was originally planned for the Mars Odyssey orbiter, but later changed to aerobraking for reasons of cost and commonality with other missions.
+Aerocapture was originally planned for the Mars Odyssey orbiter but later changed to aerobraking for reasons of cost and commonality with other missions.

-Aerocapture has been proposed and analyzed for arrival at Saturn's moon Titan.
+Aerocapture has been proposed and analyzed for arrival at Saturn's moon, Titan.